medartus/feedmyflow/README.md

 ### Firebase

-Firebase is a great tool for develloper to create very cheap, fast and scalable application.
+Firebase is a great tool for developers to create a very cheap, fast and scalable application.
 Here we use some of their products such as:
 - Cloud Functions
 - Cloud Firestore
 - Authentification